bschreck/deep.sh/docs/tutorial.rst

 --------------------

-In addition, if normal globbing and regular expression globbing are not enough, xonsh allows you to specify your own search functions.
+In addition, if normal globbing and regular expression globbing are not enough, deepsh allows you to specify your own search functions.

 A search function is defined as a function of a single argument (a string) that returns a list of possible matches to that string.
 Search functions can then